telerik/winforms-docs/gridview/exporting-data/html-export.md

 ## Events

-__HTMLCellFormating event__ It gives access to a single cell’s html element that allows you to make additional formatting for every html cell related to the exported RadGridView:
+1\. __HTMLCellFormating:__ It gives access to a single cell’s HTML element that allows you to make additional formatting for every HTML cell related to the exported RadGridView:

 ####  Handling the HTMLCellFormatting event